sami-dca/sami_dca/PAPER.md

 Another option would be to implement a per-``Contact`` measure, which would ignore ``Requests`` sent by a ``Contact`` when spamming.

-## Deny attacks
+## Eclipse attacks

-A deny attack consists, for an attacker, to not forward any or part of the requests he receives.
+An eclipse attack consists, for an attacker, to not forward any or part of the requests he receives.
-While there are statistical ways of finding that (e.g. statistical association), none is yet implemented.
+While there are statistical ways of identifying the outliers, it is not yet implemented.

 However, a simple counter-measure is simply to have a significant part of legitimate users on the P2P network.
+Since the network solidifies over time (new connections are created between contacts), it becomes exponentially harder to eclipse any part of the network.

 # Terms